I just love me some crazy scripts and nonsensical grammar

 You know those scripts.
 The ones that don’t make any sense.
 Riddled with errors.
 The ones that appear to have been written by a third-grader whose cells were fused with a sloth that has been fed only large quantities of rum and forced to watch Jerry Springer on a loop.

-Man I hate those script-stoppers.
+I despise script-stoppers.
 I hate them just as much as those online services that use “no reply” emails.
-Oh, so you can email me but I can’t email you back?
+Oh, so you can email me but I cannot email you back?
 What was I thinking: that sounds perfectly fair.
 I mean conversation is a one-way street, am I right?
 Whoops!
 Sorry, don’t answer that…no replies allowed.

 So what do we do?
 Do we stop and email them to ask for clarification?
 Do we record both just to make sure we have all possible outcomes in the bag?
 Do we scream at the top of our lungs and then purge all anger through a good round of Kumbaya?

 I’ve written before about receiving strange writings that don’t make sense.
 If you haven’t read that blog yet, do so now.
 Prepare to achieve a higher level of consciousness in so doing.

 Lack of clarity runs through the entire voiceover spectrum.
 Here are some classic examples:

 - Direction on scripts: “Cool and edgy, but conversational and straight-laced”.
 “Over the moon excited in a sort of relaxed and mellow way.”
 “Youthful, but with a decades-old, wise, learnéd feel.”
 “Natural, but forced.”
 “Just like Morgan Freeman, with a splash of Scarlett Johansson.”
 To that we all collectively say in our most mature voice: HEH?!?!?

 - Directed sessions: “Do it just like you did in your audition, except totally different.”
 I am not kidding.
 I actually received this direction once, and I wish I had brought my tennis rackets just so that I would have something to hurl at them.